abadhikari/Mojilang/README.md

 * SEMI_COLON (;)

 ### Parser
 The parser takes the tokens produced by the lexer and organizes them into an Abstract Syntax Tree (AST).
-The AST is a hierarchical structure that represents the syntactical structure of the EmoLang program.
+The AST is a hierarchical structure that represents the syntactical structure of the Mojilang program.

 For example: